-Their first vintage was a 2003 Petite Sirah.
-We tried the 2004 Retro Cellars Petite Sirah – you know this wine is going to have some structure just by looking at it.
+The first vintage of Retro Cellars was a 2003 Petite Sirah.
+During our initial visit to the property, we tried the 2004 Retro Cellars Petite Sirah – one knows this wine is going to have some structure just by looking at it.
 It is incredibly dark; soon be wowed by the bouquet.
 Rich aromas of dark chocolate mingle with blackberry and hints of smoke.
 The palate is juicy, spicy and dense with tons of fruit.
 There are notes of leather, graphite, tobacco and nice blackberry nuances on the mid palate.
 The tannins are gripping and chalky with a finish that lingers for quite some time.
 This wine is a meant to be paired with a big juicy steak.

 The 2009 Retro Cellars Old Vine Petite Sirah is 13.2% alcohol.
 This wine boasts mouth filling juiciness with layers of flavor and is perfect proof that there are other vine factors that go into making a complex wine other than hang-time and extremely high brix levels.
 The bouquet shows sweet dessert spices with both muddled black and red cherry aromas leading to a palate that features chewy tannins that linger for some time.

 Retro is an ideal name for the brand – a retrospective if you will which taken as its literal definition is “looking or directed backward”.
 The name is a tribute to their family as well as a throwback to earlier days of winemaking in California.
-Methods that used to be common in the wine industry but are no longer common are still “in vogue” at Retro Cellars; head pruned vineyards, managing the vineyards yourself (we’ve seen statistics that up to 80% of Napa’s vineyards are under the management of vineyard management companies), make the wine yourself and never pick when the sugars are too high.
+Methods that used to be common in the wine industry but are no longer common are still “in vogue” at Retro Cellars including head pruned vineyards, harvest decisions which favor restraint, the owner is the winemaker and owner managed vineyards.
+We have seen statistics that up to 80% of Napa’s vineyards are under the management of vineyard management companies.

 Their total production is merely several hundred cases with very select distribution in just a handful of states.
-Locally you can find the wine at Backroom Wines in the city of Napa.
+Locally one can sometimes find the wine at Backroom Wines in the city of Napa.
 For more information or to order current releases, visit: www.retrocellars.com